Namibia, Republic of

 In terms of the normal penalty provisions of the Income Tax Act, the Directorate of Inland Revenue may levy penalties of up to 200% on any amount of underpaid tax.
 Consequently, the Inland Revenue may invoke such provisions in the event that a taxpayer’s taxable income is understated as a result of prices that were charged in affected transactions, which were not carried out at arm’s length.
 Further, interest will be charged on the unpaid amounts at 20% per annum.

-An amendment to Section 95A was gazetted, effective 1 January 2023, whereby a deduction of any excess interest expenses paid to non-resident shareholders and any realised foreign exchange losses will be disallowed if it is determined that the debt-to-fixed capital ratio from the foreign shareholders (and related parties) exceeds a ratio of three-to-one.
+Previously, a deduction of any excess interest expenses paid to non-resident related party and any realised foreign exchange losses were disallowed if the debt-to-fixed capital ratio from the foreign shareholders (and related parties) exceeds a ratio of three-to-one.

 Controlled foreign companies (CFCs)